The Huawei Consumer Business Privacy Statement was updated on March 27, 2020.

 (3) Deliver, activate, or verify the products and services you have requested, or perform changes and provide technical support and after-sales services for the foregoing products and services based on your requirements.

 (4) Send you OS or application updates and installation notifications.

 (5) Provide personalised user experience and content.

-(6) Send you information about products and services you might be interested in, invite you to Huawei promotional activities and market surveys, or send marketing information to you.
-If you do not want to receive such information, you can opt out at any time.
+(6) Subject to your consent, we may send you information about products and services you might be interested in, invite you to Huawei promotional activities and market surveys, or send marketing information to you.
+If you change your mind, you may withdraw your consent at any time.

 (7) Carry out internal auditing, data analysis, and research; analyse business operation efficiency and measure market shares; and improve Huawei's products and services.

 (8) Synchronise, share, and store the data you have uploaded or downloaded, as well as the data needed for the upload and download operations.

 (9) Improve our loss prevention and anti-fraud programmes.

 (10) Process pursuant to laws and regulations, e.g. tax, authority requests.